interlock-network/interlock-docs/whitepaper.md

 are usually authentication-credentials that may lead the criminal to their ultimate goal, currency, crypto or otherwise.

-And that is just the most obvious form of theft &mdash; material theft.
+And that is just the most obvious form of theft; material theft.
-Once business and politics and religion enter the equation, lines and categories start to get blurry very fast.
+Once business, politics, and religion enter the equation, lines and categories start to get blurry very fast.
 For example, can *truth* be stolen?
 If so, does that make a flat-earther a criminal?
 What about the corporate marketing department that uses flawed benchmarking